simkass/covid-vaxx-qc-api/README.md

 ---EMAIL---
 1. Create a throaway gmail account and make sure the "Less secure app access" setting is on
+2. In the config file, change the email address to the one you just created
-2. In the .env file, add the gmail account password to a variable named EMAIL_PSWD
+3. In the .env file, add the gmail account password to a variable named EMAIL_PSWD

 ---RECAPTCHA---
 1. Head to https://www.google.com/recaptcha/admin/create